-How do you show metric bolts sizes when working with imperial pipe components in a Mixed Metric Plant 3D project?
+How do you display metric bolt sizes when working with imperial pipe components in a Mixed Metric Plant 3D project?
 Standard bolts sizes in imperial catalogues such as ASME are shown in imperial but in some mixed metric projects, it may be required to use imperial pipe sizes with metric bolt sets.
 This blog will detail how to configure your catalogues, specs and isometric configuration to show this style.

 Editing the Bolt Sets